EslamElshahawi/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit : lists the files and directories in the current directory 2-bring_me_home : Changes your current directory to home 3-listfiles : lists files and directorys in long format
+1-listit : lists the files and directories in the current directory 2-bring_me_home : Changes your current directory to home 3-listfiles : lists files and directorys in long format 4-listmorefiles : lists all files and directories in long format